 Manuel Paredes, otherwise known as Manny, was born and raised in Brooklyn, New York.
 His inspiration for graffiti is what led him to get really involved with arts, making his photography project based around this art.
 He is part of the Posse Foundation and has a keen interest in educational, non-profit organizations dealing with inner-city students.
 On the Babson campus he is part of the Japanese International Circle and is also a Senator for the Class of 2014.

-Erica Herrera - Ceramics Studio Monitor
+Matt Hard - Ceramics Studio Monitor

 Mary Ruthven - Ceramics Studio Monitor